What is an omphalocele?

 Healthcare providers don’t know what causes this condition.

 Your baby’s abdominal organs and muscles just don’t form like they should.
 Many babies born with this condition also have other health issues.

-Your baby’s abdominal organs will poke out through an opening in his or her abdomen.
+Your baby’s abdominal organs will poke out (protrude) from the belly through the belly button.

 Your baby’s healthcare provider may spot this issue on an ultrasound in the second or third trimester of pregnancy.
-Your baby may also need an ultrasound of the heart (fetal echocardiogram) before he or she is born.
+Your baby may also need an ultrasound of the heart (fetal echocardiogram) before they are born.
 This test looks for heart problems.

-After your baby is born, his or her healthcare provider will see the omphalocele during an exam.
+After your baby is born, their healthcare provider will see the omphalocele during an exam.
 Your baby may also need an X-ray.
 This test is done to look for problems with other organs.